xliiv/ralph_assets/doc/quickstart.rst

     - **Region** - set ``region`` for this asset (see ``region`` page for details)
 - **Financial Info**:
-    - **Order number** - number of order where this asset is included
+    - **Order number** - number of the order where this asset is included
-    - **Invoice date** - date of invoice where this asset is included
+    - **Invoice date** - date of the invoice where this asset is included
-    - **Invoice number** - number of invoice where this asset is included
+    - **Invoice number** - number of the invoice where this asset is included
     - **Price** - unit price of this asset
     - **Provider** - name of the provider of this asset
     - **Depreciation rate** - number of months in which asset depreciates